aayinde/banking-app/README.md

 # banking-app
-A Banking App creating as part of a Project Using .Net C# and SQLite.
+A Banking App creating as part of a Project Using .Net C# and SQLite, EntityFramework etc. stable Version